grombor/grombor/README.md

 ### Hi there 👋
-I am Kamil Marchel
+I am Kamil Marchel, a hobbyist coder.
-I finished Junior Web Developer Course
 I am learning to become Junior Manual Tester or Junior WebDev at the moment.
 **🤔 I am opened to job offers.**